-Friday 28.4.2017 in Latest Developments in Macedonia Country Page
+Friday 28.4.2017 in Latest Developments in North Macedonia Country Page

 As recently featured on the CIVICUS Monitor, ethnic tensions in Macedonia have worsened due to the country's ongoing political crisis.
 Latest developments in the country illustrate an increasingly difficult sociopolitical environment in which independent civic groups must combat rising xenophobic tendencies and sentiments.